JulianNicholls/Raspberry-Pi-Misc/README.md

 Presumably, with relevant values, it would drive a servo, requiring a transistor for switching a higher voltage and current again.

+The frequencies quoted in the program have now been checked with a multimeter that has a frequency function.

 ## python